 What is Bad debt?

-The Journal entry for Bad debts
+The Journal entry for Bad debt

-with Golden rules
+with Golden rules:

 Example 1:

-01/01/2018 Rs 50,000/- receivable from Mr. Ram become insolvent did not recover anything from his side.
+01/08/2017 Rs 50,000/- receivable from Mr Ram But he becomes insolvent did not recover anything from his estate.

 The journal entry for the transaction is the following: